 Raw cells provide a place in which you can write output directly.
 Raw cells are not evaluated by the notebook.
 When passed through nbconvert, raw cells arrive in the destination format unmodified.
-For example, this allows you to type full LaTeX into a raw cell, which will only be rendered by LaTeX after conversion by nbconvert.
+For example, you can type full LaTeX into a raw cell, which will only be rendered by LaTeX after conversion by nbconvert.